 The teletyper also turned out to be a little more than its purpose.
 We'd write (type) a letter, tear off the paper, and mail it.
 We didn't realize it was some kind of an early form of multi-purpose "computer".
 We had it before hearing people had and even before my first classical Apple IIc.

-Not long afterward, a new TTY (teletyper) or TDD (Telecommunication Device for the Deaf) was released.
+Not long afterward, a new TTY (teletyper) or TDD (Telecommunication Device for the Deaf) released in the 1980s.
 The Deaf community used the casual term "TTY", while the hearing services used the term "TDD".

 Deaf people in my region eventually tossed out their short-lived M33 machines and welcomed their new portable TTYs into their homes.
 The MRC (message relay center) was soon established to facilitate communicate between Deaf callers and hearing people.

 The TTYs had evolved into more modern looks.
-TTYs had been installed in public locations, such as airports.
-When I landed in a layover airport (Minnesota) on my way home from Galladuet University in Washington, D.C., I purposefully made a call to my parents on a public TTY, just for the sheer joy of using it.
+They were installed in public locations, such as airports.
+When I landed in a layover airport (Minnesota) on my way home from Galludet University in Washington, D.C., I purposefully made a call to my parents on a public TTY, just for the sheer joy of using it.